Using Windows Explorer to Organize, View and Edit Your Photos

 Now you’re ready to organize!

-For instance, you can now highlight My Pictures, and then select from “File” at the top left of your screen “New Folder.”
+For instance, you can now highlight Pictures, and then select from “File” at the top left of your screen “New Folder” (or Right Click and select "New" then "Folder").
 If you have a bunch of images that are all of a single subject you’d like to keep together, then name that new folder for that subject (i.e., Birthdays, or Fishing, etc.).
 You can also place subfolders under each of these to further better organize your images.
 You could, for instance, highlight “Birthdays” the select File>New Folder and name if for the individual, or Fishing>New Folder>Trout.

 Windows Explorer will display folders in the left window that have a subfolders beneath them by placing a little “plus” sign next to that main folder.
 Just click on that plus sign to see the folders beneath.